Information for primary care on East and North Herts Medical Examiner Office

 Sharing records of deceased patients with medical examiners

-When the statutory Medical Examiner System commences on 9 September 2024, the Access to Health Records Act 1990 will give Medical Examiners the statutory right to access the medical records of deceased patients from the holders of those records, including GP practices.
+The Access to Health Records Act 1990 gives Medical Examiners the statutory right to access the medical records of deceased patients from the holders of those records, including GP practices.

 Medical records of deceased patients are outside the scope of UK GDPR, however healthcare providers may share (and medical examiner offices may process) contact details of deceased patients’ next of kin in accordance with Article 6.1(e) UK GDPR (processing that is necessary for the exercise of a public task).
 Medical examiner offices are based in NHS trusts/foundation trusts which process personal data in accordance with all applicable legal and NHS requirements including UK GDPR.